 - All website visitors

-They know a lot of people look to take their mothers out for a meal on Mother’s Day but providing a weeks worth of delicious meals to try out for free could be a better alternative.
+They know many people look to take their mothers out for a meal on Mother’s Day, but offering a week’s worth of delicious meals to try out for free could be a better alternative.